Tycoons end board dispute with BP

 "This agreement will enable the parties to better focus on preparing their respective transactions with Rosneft, while having a fully-functioning board of directors will ensure effective corporate governance and business continuity," AAR CEO Stan Polovets said in a statement.

-BP said: "We welcome the restoration of governance as we work to formalize the transaction with Rosneft."
+BP said: "We welcome the restoration of governance as we work to formalise the transaction with Rosneft."

 In a deal that would end a hugely profitable but fraught partnership, BP agreed last month to sell its one-half stake in TNK-BP to Rosneft in a cash-and-stock deal worth an estimated $27 billion.